0x15PWZ/python-basic/README.md

-This is the begineer python exercise.
+This is the begineer python exercises.